kiratech/labs/Through-The-Looking-Glass/Python-OpenTelemetry-Jaeger.md

 explore these topics:

 - Prometheus Metrics
-- Elastic Logs
+- Jeager and Tempo traces
-- Jeager Trace
+- Loki Logs

-This lab is about Jeager Trace.
+This lab is about Jeager and Tempo traces integrated with Loki logs.

 ## Prepare the environment